goldbergyoni/goldbergyoni/README.md

 ## Public speaking

 As a consultant and a blogger, speaking is home to me.
 I typically speak about strategic backend concepts like testing and architecture and bring to stage advanced and shiny topics.
-If you’d like to invite me to your conference, please approach using any of the methods here.
+If you’d like to invite me to your conference, please approach using any of the methods here

 See below a glimpse of me speaking at conferences: